qxxxb/ctf/2020/hitcon_ctf/baby_shock/README.md

 ```

 So subdomains and subdirectories are a no-go.
 We actually need a full domain
 like `google.com` or `hitcon.org`.

+**Note**: adikso from IRC gave me some feedback on this write-up and told me a
+method to bypass this.
+If only I had thought of this before 😩
+> If you don't have the domain you could convert the ip address to its decimal
+> format https://www.ipaddressguide.com/ip and then just `wget 16843009`

-I asked around on my team, but nobody owned a
+Since I assumed that we needed a proper domain, I asked around on my team, but
-domain that I could use.
+nobody owned a domain that I could use.
 I was stumped here for a while before I came up with a stupid idea:
 - Download some HTML page like `hitcon.org`
 - Since it's HTML, it'll contain characters like `- / < >`